VFFC's Farmacy Project has reached over 1,006 unique individuals in Rutland County since beginning in 2015!

 Farmacy Project has created and established systems and working relations making the link between farm viability, and public health - weaving together the educational and cultural experiences that community, people centered, place-based programming can provide.

 TO SIGN UP FOR THE FIRST TIME OR TO COME BACK AGAIN THIS YEAR FOR YOUR FOOD PRESCRIPTION OR FOR MORE INFORMATION CONTACT:

 Also, if you are available to volunteer call too!

 VFFC’s Farmacy Project is an innovative collaboration working at the intersection of agriculture, public health, and economic development.
 The Farmacy Project partners with economically challenged new and emerging local farms, primary health care providers, and educators.
-VFFC offers an actionable preventative health initiative while involving local underserved youth through summer employment opportunities engaging community volunteers, farmers, and Farm Share Members as part of the regional food network.
+VFFC offers an actionable preventative health initiative while involving local youth through summer engagement opportunities connecting community volunteers, farmers, and Farm Share Members as part of the regional food network.